rhubarbandrubberplants/rhubarbandrubberplants.github.io/_posts/2019-07-25-tartsrecipe.md

 Here's the recipe:

-...Ingredients for the tarts:..
+Ingredients for the tarts:..
 ...250g packet of puff pastry..
 ...jar of red peppers..
 ...jar of pesto..
 ...fresh cherry tomatoes..
 ...goat's cheese..

-...Ingredients for the bean salad:..
+Ingredients for the bean salad:..
 ...sliced red onion..
 ...tin of mixed beans..
 ...basil leaves..